CyberArchitect777/matchmaster-project/README.md

 One User plays many Games
 One GameType appears in many Games
 One User can create/edit much Information

+#### CRUD (Create, Read, Update, Delete) functionality

+The realities of the project means that not all models have full CRUD functionality.
+The exact operations possible on each model is shown below.

+User: CRUD (Most via AllAuth, update manually too)
+Game: CRD
+Information: CRUD (All custom)
+Message: C

 <a id="instructions"></a>
 ## Instructions and Features